-The parameter edsid identifies the XDS packet id.
+The edsid parameter identifies the XDS packet id.
 The XDS packet can subsequently be referred to by its packet id.
-If the XDS packet already exists, the previous XDS packet with that packet id will be replaced by the new packet.
+If the XDS packet already exists, the new packet with the same id will replace the previous XDS packet.
 The edsid is entered in ASCII hex notation.
-For example to enter a packet id with a class of 01h and a type of 23h enter a 0 followed by a 1 followed by a 2 followed by a 3.
+For example, to enter a packet id with a class of 01h and a type of 23h, enter a 0 followed by a 1 followed by a 2 followed by a 3.
 The leading zero of the class is optional.

-The parameter rc identifies number of times the packet will be repeated.
+The rc parameter identifies the number of times the packet will be repeated.
 Values of 9999 or FFFF indicate that the packet should be repeated indefinitely.
 A packet's repeat count will be decremented each time it is output.

 The parameter data is the information bytes of the packet.
 This data is entered in ASCII Hex format.
-For example to enter the letter A enter a 4 followed by a 1 (the hex ASCII code for A is 41)
+For example, to enter the letter A enter a 4 followed by a 1 (the hex ASCII code for A is 41)